 Our Same Properties Portfolio and Total Portfolio tenant reimbursements revenue increased by \$1.3 million, or 8.6%, and \$7.1 million, or 42.9%, respectively, during the nine months ended September 30, 2018, compared to the nine months ended September 30, 2017.
 The increase in our Same Properties Portfolio tenant reimbursements is primarily due to an increase in recoverable operating expenses for comparable periods and an increase in the weighted average occupancy for comparable periods, which was partially driven by the completion of repositioning and development work and subsequent lease-up of space at eight of these properties between January 1, 2017 and September 30, 2018.
-Our Total Portfolio tenant reimbursements revenue was also impacted by the incremental reimbursements from the 41 properties we acquired between January 1, 2017 and September 30, 2018.
+Our Total Portfolio tenant reimbursements from the 41 properties we acquired between January 1, 2017 and September 30, 2018.